ababic/django-cogwheels/README.rst

         <module 'yourproject.discount_backends.simple' from '/Users/username/django/projects/your-django-project/yourproject/discount_backends/simple.py'>

-    Behind the scenes, python's ``importlib.import_module()`` method is called, and the result is cached so that repeat requests for same module are dealt with as efficiently as possible.
+    Behind the scenes, python's ``importlib.import_module()`` method is called, and the result is cached so that repeat requests for same module are handled quickly and efficiently.

 8. For settings that refer to classes, functions, or other importable python objects, you can use the settings helper's special ``objects`` attribute to access those objects, instead of an import path string: